Arronk/My-Coding-Journey/LogR3.md

 ### Progress: Worked on MIT 6.00.2x again

 Continued my machine learning project using my family as test objects haha. it's pretty fun

+## Day 39: 08/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Nursing a fairly significant hangover today after attending my xmas work function yesterday.
+Continued on with building out more of my ML code.
+Today I create a two objects and underlying methods which will be used to represent clusters in an unsupervised approach.
+Need to get pset4 done before the deadline though so I better get that sorted tomorrow.